Physical-Mobility In The Pedestal

 NPS

-After entering through the main doors, the lobby desk will be to the left.
-It is operated by National Park Service Rangers and Volunteers that can provide directional information and park brochures to enhance visitor experiences.
-Stairs on either side of the lobby (or an elevator to the left) lead up to 1P where you will find restrooms and an accessible route to the main elevator.
+After entering through the main doors, stairs on either side of the lobby (or an elevator to the left) lead up to the 1P Level where you will find restrooms and an accessible route to the main elevator to the 5P Level.

 A picture of the first floor elevator door inside the lobby of the Statue of Liberty.

-The first floor elevator will bring visitors to the restrooms and museum.
+The first-floor elevator will bring visitors to the restrooms.

 NPS

 Turning to the left-hand side, the elevator can be found to help in your ascent/descent from the different levels of the monument.
-From this level, the elevator will bring you to the first floor balcony where the public restrooms and museum entrance are located.
+From this level, the elevator will bring you to the first-floor balcony where the public restrooms are located.
 These restrooms are the only facilities in the monument.
-Directional signs will bring you to the halfway point of the museum and to the second accessible elevator.
-The ranger in the elevator will bring you to the Fort Wood (2P) level and to (5P) level where an accessible lift will continue the journey to the top of the pedestal (6P) level.
+Directional signs will bring you to the second accessible elevator.
+The ranger in the elevator will bring you to the Fort Wood 2P Level and to the 5P Level level where an accessible lift will continue the journey to the top of the pedestal 6P Level.

 A visiting in a wheelchair is using the inside ramp to go outside onto the Fort Wood level of the monument.